citp/privacy-policy-historical/p/pd/pdr/pdrhealth.com.md

 ###  Privacy Protections for Children Under the Age of 13 Using the Internet

 Protecting children's privacy is important to us.
 For that reason, we do not collect or maintain information on our web site from those we actually know are under the age of 13, nor is any part of our web site targeted to attract anyone under 13.
 We request that all visitors to our web site who are under 13 not disclose or provide any personally identifiable information.
 If we discover that a child under 13 has provided us with personally identifiable information, we will delete that child's personally identifiable information from our records.

 ### Changes to Our Policies

 From time to time, we may use customer information for new, unanticipated uses not previously disclosed in this privacy statement.
 If we make a material change to this statement, we will post and highlight the policy changes and we will also notify you via email or on the website and take other reasonable steps to give you an opportunity to opt-out of the new data uses.

 ###  Individuals Located Outside the United States

 If you are located outside of the United States, please be aware that any information you provide to us will be transferred to the United States.
 By joining the PDRhealth web site, receiving our products or services and/or providing us with your information, you consent to this transfer.

 ###  Contact Us with Any Questions

 If you have any questions about this privacy statement or our use of your personal information, please contact:

-PDRHealth
+PDRHealth, c/o PDR Network
 5 Paragon Drive
 Montvale, NJ 07645

 Phone: 888.632.9998
 Email: [PDR.PDRhealth@thomson.com](mailto:PDR.PDRhealth@thomson.com)

-The Effective Date of this Privacy Policy is October 29, 2007.
+The Effective Date of this Privacy Policy is September 24, 2009.